 3Arts Awards Selection Process

 3Arts awardees are selected through a nomination and jury process.
 No unsolicited applications are accepted.
 More than 100 artists are nominated each year by 35 anonymous nominators.
 The nominators themselves are Chicago artists, arts advocates, curators, and presenters who are acutely knowledgeable about artists working in a wide variety of communities in the greater metropolitan area.
 Nominees are invited to submit online applications to be considered for the awards.
 Discipline-based panels of three judges review the applications and select the award recipients.
 Each panel consists of one local and two out-of-state judges who convene in Chicago to make their selections.
-Panel disciplines include dance, music, teaching arts, theater, and visual arts.
+Two awardees are selected within each of the five panel disciplines: dance, music, teaching arts, theater, and visual arts.

 3Arts requires judges to disclose conflicts of interest as part of the award selection process.
 If a strong personal or professional relationship exists between a judge and a nominated artist that might impair the judge’s ability to be a neutral evaluator, he/she may not participate in the discussion or the vote related to that artist’s application.